Vidip-Ghosh/CertVault/CONTRIBUTING.md

 **no contribution is too small.**

-## 💻Before Contributing

-Welcome to CertVault - an open-source repository, containing beginner to advance level deep learning projects for the contributors, who are willing to start their journey in Deep Learning.
-Before sending your pull requests, make sure that you **read the whole guidelines**.
-If you have any doubt on the contributing guide, please feel free to reach out.

 ## 🙌Contribution

 Any contribution is accepted, from fixing grammatical mistakes to implementing complex algorithms.
 Please read this section if you are contributing your work.